abdibrokhim/ascon-stm32-asm-opt/final-report/FINAL_REPORT.md

 ### Performance‑Oriented Programming for Embedded Systems

 Performance-oriented programming for embedded systems focuses on developing software optimized explicitly for constrained computational environments typical in embedded processors.
-Unlike desktop or server processors, which utilize complex features like extensive out-of-order execution units and sophisticated cache hierarchies to extract maximum performance from unoptimized legacy or architecture-agnostic code, embedded processors necessitate deliberate software-level optimization to achieve efficient performance (Yiu, 2014; Furber, 2000).
-Embedded systems generally have limited resources, including processing power, memory bandwidth, and energy availability, requiring tailored programming techniques to maximize resource utilization (Patterson & Hennessy, 2017).
+Unlike desktop or server processors, which utilize complex features like extensive out-of-order execution units and sophisticated cache hierarchies to extract maximum performance from unoptimized legacy or architecture-agnostic code, embedded processors necessitate deliberate software-level optimization to achieve efficient performance.
+[3, 5] Embedded systems generally have limited resources, including processing power, memory bandwidth, and energy availability, requiring tailored programming techniques to maximize resource utilization.
+[12]

 Seminal literature in the field identifies several key performance-tuning techniques frequently employed in embedded-systems programming:

 1. **Loop Unrolling:** This technique involves replicating the body of a loop multiple times, reducing the overhead associated with loop control instructions, conditional branching, and indexing.
-Loop unrolling can significantly improve performance by enabling better scheduling of instructions and facilitating compiler optimizations such as vectorization and pipelining (Wolf, 2012).
-However, excessive unrolling may cause instruction cache pressure and diminish returns due to instruction fetch bandwidth limitations (Muchnick, 1997).
+Loop unrolling can significantly improve performance by enabling better scheduling of instructions and facilitating compiler optimizations such as vectorization and pipelining.
+[2] However, excessive unrolling may cause instruction cache pressure and diminish returns due to instruction fetch bandwidth limitations.
+[13]

 2. **Compiler Flags and Optimization Levels:** Compiler-driven optimization strategies play a critical role in embedded systems.
-Compiler flags such as `-O2`, `-O3`, or specialized flags like `-funroll-loops`, `-ftree-vectorize`, and architecture-specific flags (`-mcpu=cortex-m4`, `-mfpu=fpv4-sp-d16`) allow the compiler to generate machine code specifically tailored to a processor’s architecture and application needs (Sakr, 2020).
-Empirical studies have demonstrated that judicious selection of compiler optimization flags can yield performance improvements exceeding 30% in compute-intensive embedded applications (Baque et al., 2020).
+Compiler flags such as `-O2`, `-O3`, or specialized flags like `-funroll-loops`, `-ftree-vectorize`, and architecture-specific flags (`-mcpu=cortex-m4`, `-mfpu=fpv4-sp-d16`) allow the compiler to generate machine code specifically tailored to a processor’s architecture and application needs.

 3. **Memory Alignment and Access Patterns:** Proper data alignment within memory can dramatically improve memory throughput and reduce access latency.
-Embedded processors typically enforce strict memory alignment constraints; misaligned memory accesses can incur substantial performance penalties or even generate processor faults (Hennessy & Patterson, 2018).
-Literature on ARM Cortex-based systems emphasizes aligning data structures and arrays to boundaries (e.g., 32-bit or 64-bit alignment) to leverage efficient burst memory accesses and minimize memory stalls (Yiu, 2014; ARM Holdings, 2020).
+Embedded processors typically enforce strict memory alignment constraints; misaligned memory accesses can incur substantial performance penalties or even generate processor faults.
+[12] Literature on ARM Cortex-based systems emphasizes aligning data structures and arrays to boundaries (e.g., 32-bit or 64-bit alignment) to leverage efficient burst memory accesses and minimize memory stalls.
+[3, 14]

 4. **Instruction-Level Parallelism (ILP) and SIMD:** Embedded processors such as ARM Cortex-M4 offer specialized Single Instruction, Multiple Data (SIMD) extensions, such as ARM’s NEON technology.
-Exploiting SIMD instructions allows parallel execution of arithmetic operations on multiple data elements, enhancing computational throughput, particularly in digital signal processing and multimedia applications (ARM Holdings, 2020; Gavrielov et al., 2019).
-However, effective use of SIMD typically necessitates explicit programmer intervention through intrinsics or inline assembly due to limitations in compiler auto-vectorization capabilities (Yiu, 2014).
+Exploiting SIMD instructions allows parallel execution of arithmetic operations on multiple data elements, enhancing computational throughput, particularly in digital signal processing and multimedia applications.
+[14] However, effective use of SIMD typically necessitates explicit programmer intervention through intrinsics or inline assembly due to limitations in compiler auto-vectorization capabilities.
+[3]

 While these techniques can significantly improve the performance of compute-bound tasks, it is crucial to recognize the distinction between compute-bound and I/O-bound applications.
-Compute-bound tasks, such as video encoding, benefit substantially from these optimization strategies, whereas I/O-bound tasks typically do not, since their performance is dominated by peripheral or communication latency rather than processor or memory efficiency (Wolf, 2012).
+Compute-bound tasks, such as video encoding, benefit substantially from these optimization strategies, whereas I/O-bound tasks typically do not, since their performance is dominated by peripheral or communication latency rather than processor or memory efficiency.
+[2]

-Thus, the emphasis on performance-oriented programming in embedded systems is justified by the substantial gap in performance achievable by optimized versus non-optimized code, particularly in computation-intensive domains such as digital signal processing, cryptographic operations, and control algorithms (Hennessy & Patterson, 2018).
+Thus, the emphasis on performance-oriented programming in embedded systems is justified by the substantial gap in performance achievable by optimized versus non-optimized code, particularly in computation-intensive domains such as digital signal processing, cryptographic operations, and control algorithms.
+[12]

 ### ARM Architecture and STM32F1/F4 Series Features

 ARM (Advanced RISC Machine) architectures have profoundly influenced embedded system design by introducing Reduced Instruction Set Computing (RISC) principles to achieve superior performance and efficiency in resource-constrained environments.
-ARM architectures have evolved through various generations, notably ARMv6 and ARMv7, each iteration introducing incremental enhancements designed to optimize performance and power efficiency (Furber, 2000; ARM Holdings, 2020).
+ARM architectures have evolved through various generations, notably ARMv6 and ARMv7, each iteration introducing incremental enhancements designed to optimize performance and power efficiency.
+[5, 14]

-ARM architectures emphasize simplicity and efficiency through load-store instruction paradigms, where arithmetic instructions only operate on register operands, necessitating explicit memory load/store instructions (ARM Holdings, 2020).
-ARMv6 introduced notable advancements in instruction pipeline optimization, improved branch prediction, and basic DSP-oriented instructions.
-ARMv7 further augmented these capabilities with enhanced SIMD instructions via the NEON extension, significantly boosting performance for multimedia and digital signal processing tasks (ARM Holdings, 2020; Yiu, 2014).
+ARM architectures emphasize simplicity and efficiency through load-store instruction paradigms, where arithmetic instructions only operate on register operands, necessitating explicit memory load/store instructions.
+[14] ARMv6 introduced notable advancements in instruction pipeline optimization, improved branch prediction, and basic DSP-oriented instructions.
+ARMv7 further augmented these capabilities with enhanced SIMD instructions via the NEON extension, significantly boosting performance for multimedia and digital signal processing tasks.
+[5, 14]

-Comparative analyses indicate that ARMv7-based processors exhibit substantial improvements in instruction throughput, particularly for applications exploiting parallel data processing, where NEON instructions can improve arithmetic operation efficiency by a factor of four to eight compared to scalar operations (Gavrielov et al., 2019).
+Comparative analyses indicate that ARMv7-based processors exhibit substantial improvements in instruction throughput, particularly for applications exploiting parallel data processing, where NEON instructions can improve arithmetic operation efficiency by a factor of four to eight compared to scalar operations.

 #### STM32F1 and STM32F4 Series Microarchitectural Features

 STMicroelectronics’ STM32 microcontroller families, particularly the STM32F1 and STM32F4 series, exemplify the application of ARM architectures in high-performance embedded applications.
-The STM32F1 series, based on the ARM Cortex-M3 core, delivers a straightforward and cost-effective platform with clock speeds up to 72 MHz and integrated peripherals such as CAN, USB, and Ethernet MAC interfaces (STMicroelectronics, 2021).
-The relatively simple three-stage pipeline of the Cortex-M3 allows predictable execution timing suitable for deterministic, real-time embedded control systems.
+The STM32F1 series, based on the ARM Cortex-M3 core, delivers a straightforward and cost-effective platform with clock speeds up to 72 MHz and integrated peripherals such as CAN, USB, and Ethernet MAC interfaces.
+[4] The relatively simple three-stage pipeline of the Cortex-M3 allows predictable execution timing suitable for deterministic, real-time embedded control systems.

-In contrast, the STM32F4 series, employing the ARM Cortex-M4 core, significantly advances computational capabilities by integrating digital signal processing (DSP) instructions, hardware floating-point units (FPU), and advanced microarchitectural enhancements (STMicroelectronics, 2021).
-Key features of the STM32F4 family include:
+In contrast, the STM32F4 series, employing the ARM Cortex-M4 core, significantly advances computational capabilities by integrating digital signal processing (DSP) instructions, hardware floating-point units (FPU), and advanced microarchitectural enhancements.
+[4] Key features of the STM32F4 family include:

-- **Advanced Pipeline and Caches:** The Cortex-M4’s pipeline improvements and the Adaptive Real-Time (ART) Accelerator™ enable instruction execution at frequencies up to 180 MHz, achieving up to 225 DMIPS (STMicroelectronics, 2021).
-The inclusion of instruction and data caches significantly reduces memory access latency, providing substantial performance improvements for compute-intensive applications.
+- **Advanced Pipeline and Caches:** The Cortex-M4’s pipeline improvements and the Adaptive Real-Time (ART) Accelerator™ enable instruction execution at frequencies up to 180 MHz, achieving up to 225 DMIPS.
+[4] The inclusion of instruction and data caches significantly reduces memory access latency, providing substantial performance improvements for compute-intensive applications.

-- **Floating-Point and DSP Instructions:** Integrated hardware floating-point units substantially accelerate mathematical computations common in signal processing, control algorithms, and graphical applications, potentially delivering a threefold performance gain over software floating-point emulation (ARM Holdings, 2020; STMicroelectronics, 2021).
+- **Floating-Point and DSP Instructions:** Integrated hardware floating-point units substantially accelerate mathematical computations common in signal processing, control algorithms, and graphical applications, potentially delivering a threefold performance gain over software floating-point emulation.
+[4, 14]

 - **Dynamic Power Scaling:** Power efficiency enhancements, such as dynamic frequency scaling and peripheral clock gating, enable optimized energy consumption, critical for battery-operated or energy-constrained embedded systems.
-Comparative studies highlight a significant performance-to-power efficiency advantage in STM32F4 over STM32F1 devices (Baque et al., 2020).

-- **Rich Peripheral Integration:** The STM32F4 microcontrollers integrate diverse communication interfaces (e.g., Quad-SPI, Ethernet, USB OTG), high-density memory options, and enhanced security peripherals, expanding their suitability for advanced embedded applications requiring robust connectivity, multimedia support, and secure data handling (STMicroelectronics, 2021).
+- **Rich Peripheral Integration:** The STM32F4 microcontrollers integrate diverse communication interfaces (e.g., Quad-SPI, Ethernet, USB OTG), high-density memory options, and enhanced security peripherals, expanding their suitability for advanced embedded applications requiring robust connectivity, multimedia support, and secure data handling.
+[4]

 In summary, the STM32F4 series' architectural improvements over the STM32F1 reflect ARM’s evolutionary approach toward enhanced computational performance and power efficiency, addressing the growing demand for sophisticated functionalities within embedded applications.
 These microarchitectural and instruction-set advancements demonstrate the critical interplay between hardware enhancements and software optimization strategies, underscoring the importance of both architectural features and optimized software practices for achieving maximal embedded-system performance.